mcereda/dotfiles/README.md

 The default [encryption] method of choice is `gpg`.

-Some files are `decrypt`ed in the main templates and never used directly.
+Some files are `decrypt`ed in the main templates and never used directly.<br/>
 Since those encrypted files are not registered in chezmoi, its `edit` command will **not** work transparently; use **something like** this instead:

 ```sh